Skip to main content

 Submission of a Textbook Plan

-The superintendent of each school district shall submit to the State Board of Education a textbook plan outlining the estimated number of textbooks needed by the school district and the total amount of money to be expended by the district for textbooks.
+The superintendent of each school district shall submit to the State Board of Education a textbook plan outlining the estimated number of textbooks needed and the total amount of money to be spent on them.
+70 O.S. § 16-111(D)

-iSTAR Online is the online ordering system for all Oklahoma school districts to submit estimates of instructional material needs and orders.
+iStar Online is a convenient online ordering system Oklahoma school districts can use to submit estimates of instructional material needs and orders.
 Registered users can click here to access.
-To register with iSTAR,email oksupport@istaronline.com.
+To register with iSTAR, email oksupport@istaronline.com.

 Flexibility in the Use of State-Appropriated Funding